abrahambotros/lore/README.markdown

 ...

 /*
 Also try the other query wrappers listed below for creating your SQL...
-(See GoDoc for more details and possibly more functions)
+(See GoDoc/source for more details and possibly more functions)
 */
 q.SetSqlBuilder(